-Various types of markets (called pazar in Turkish) are a way of life in Turkey.
-There are permanent markets, like the Kadikoy Pazari (market.)
-Others, like the Kuzguncuk Pazari, have a large weekly, and a smaller permanent market.
-The goods range from vegetables, edibles, meat, fish, cheese, spices; to housewares, kitchenware; and many things in between.
+Various types of markets, called pazar in Turkish, are a way of life in Turkey.
+There are permanent markets, like the Kadikoy Pazari (market).
+Others, like the Kuzguncuk Pazari, have a large weekly and a smaller permanent market.
+The goods range from vegetables, edibles, meat, fish, cheese, spices; to housewares, kitchenware, and many things in between.

 The Kadikoy Market

 As we strolled down the street to go back to the car, one store that was hard to skip: Haci Bekir Confectioner, a 239-year old tradition.
-In my childhood, I have consumed many a hard candy and Turkish delight from similar stores.
-It still has some old world charm but the large jars containing the hard candy seem to have somewhat changed, the Turkish Delight boxes have a little more modern look, there is a small coffee or tea shop in the back.
+In my childhood, I have had many a hard candy and Turkish delight from similar stores.
+It still has some old-world charm, but the large jars containing the hard candy seem to have somewhat changed, and the Turkish Delight boxes have a little more modern look.
+There is now a small coffee or tea shop in the back.

 The candy was still as colorful, the Turkish Delight just as enticing, and the people quite friendly.
 The candy man behind the counter was very pleasant, with a permanent genuine smile on his face, was also gracious enough to strike a pose for me.